The very best and fun things to do in Istanbul – here’s how to enjoy to the fullest one of the most colourful and vivid cities I’ve ever seen.

 Inhere, you can get lost for hours and hours on the more than 60 long, crowded corridor streets to explore the famous handcrafted carpets or the mosaic chandeliers, fine jewelry, clothing and leather goods.
 And when you get tired you can sit at one of the wonderful interior cafes and drink that long waited Turkish coffee.

 For example, the Imperial Hall, pictured above, was the gathering place for the sultan’s family to celebrate various special occasions such as religious holidays.
 Its architecture is a combination of the classical Ottoman and some late baroque influences.
-The blue tiles with compelx patterns dress up the rooms.
+Traditional Tulip Era blue tiles dress up the rooms.

-The entrance to the Harem is located in the second courtyard, Divan Meydani.
-You need an extra ticket for this.
+The entrance to the Harem is located in the second courtyard of Topkapi, Divan Meydani.
 If you want to know more about what was happening behind the closed door, the intrigues and love story of between Hurem and the sultan, I wold suggest getting a Turkish guide.
-Their stories are alwayss lively and suprising.
+Their stories are always lively and surprising.

 Meet & Greet Suleiman the Magnificent